Category Archives: Flash

 If you’re maintaining a legacy project that will not compile or run correctly with the latest Apache Flex SDK, you may prefer to avoid overhauling the entire project simply to make some minor bug fixes.
 If you’d rather continue using the same Flex SDK that project was originally developed with, you’ll be asking yourself, “Where can I find old builds of the Adobe Flex SDK?”
 They’re not exactly easy to find.

 After searching for a while, I could only find direct links to a few specific versions of the Adobe Flex SDK, but most versions remained seemingly lost.
-Eventually, I returned to that weird FlexLicense.swf, and I gave it a try with the standalone Flash Player.
-Someone else posted that they couldn’t get it to run at all after downloading it (which is why I didn’t try it earlier), but it worked for me, and I took the time to select each version of the Adobe Flex SDK that it listed, and I was able to open a valid URL in my browser for every single one of them.
+Eventually, I returned to that weird FlexLicense.swf, and I tried running it with the standalone Flash Player.
+Someone else posted that they couldn’t get it to run at all after downloading it (which is why I didn’t try it earlier), but it actually worked for me, and I took the time to select each version of the Adobe Flex SDK that it listed, and I was able to open a valid URL in my browser for every single one of them.

-In order to keep my fellow developers from going through the same hassle, I compiled the following list of legacy Adobe Flex SDK versions that are still available on Adobe’s servers at the time of this writing:
+In order to keep my fellow developers from going through the same hassle, I compiled the following list of legacy Adobe Flex SDK versions that are still available on Adobe’s servers (at the time of this writing):